sitecrafting/conifer/docs/what-is-conifer.md

 We believe that WordPress development can
 (and often should) be done largely in the object-oriented style.
-This contrasts with the way a lot of
-WordPress development is done: relying heavily on global state and defining public API functions in the global namespace.
+This stands in contrast to the way much (probably most) WordPress development is done: relying heavily on global state and defining public API functions in the global namespace.